ilios/user-guide/user-guide.md

 **Session attributes (all session types):**

-- Groups – (Currently displays only in aggregate at the course level.)
+- Groups: (Currently displays only in aggregate at the course level.)
 Display only.
 Shows a list by name of the Learner Groups currently associated with the Session.
-- Session Type - Selected from a predefined list of instructional and assessment methods, loaded into the system at implementation.
+- Session Type: Selected from a predefined list of instructional and assessment methods, loaded into the system at implementation.
-- Description - Free-text entry allowing for detailed information, instruction, and description of the Session curriculum and activities.
+- Description: Free-text entry allowing for detailed information, instruction, and description of the Session curriculum and activities.
-- Core/Supplemental - Allows for the flagging of elective vs. required curriculum units.
+- Core/Supplemental: Allows for the flagging of elective vs. required curriculum units.
-- Special Attire Required - flags the content as noted.
+- Special Attire Required: flags the content as noted.
 Special instructions or details should be entered in the Session Description field.
-- Special Equipment Required - flags the content as noted.
+- Special Equipment Required: flags the content as noted.
 Special instructions or details should be entered in the Session Description field.
-- Topics - Selected from a school-specific, pre-defined list.
+- Topics: Selected from a school-specific, pre-defined list.
-- MeSH Terms - Selected by searching the MeSH database.
+- MeSH Terms: Selected by searching the MeSH database.
-- Learning Materials - Session-level learning materials are available only to the specific Session to which they belong.
+- Learning Materials: Session-level learning materials are available only to the specific Session to which they belong.
-- Objectives - Free-text entry field.
+- Objectives: Free-text entry field.
 Each Objective entered at the Session level may be associated with any number of the parent course’s Course-level Objectives.
 Session Objectives may also be assigned their own MeSH terms.

 **Independent Learning Session Attributes (additional for ILM):**

-- Expected instructional hours – Numeric entry of the total time in hours allotted for the activities associated with the session.
+- Expected instructional hours: Numeric entry of the total time in hours allotted for the activities associated with the session.
-- Due Date – Date by which time the activities are expected to be completed.
+- Due Date: Date by which time the activities are expected to be completed.
 Default is the final day of the course.
-- Assigned Learner Groups – since there are no calendared offerings for ILM, groups are associated directly to the session.
+- Assigned Learner Groups: Since there are no calendared offerings for ILM, groups are associated directly to the session.
-- Assigned Instructors - since there are no calendared offerings for ILM, the responsible instructors of record are associated directly to the session.
+- Assigned Instructors: Since there are no calendared offerings for ILM, the responsible instructors of record are associated directly to the session.

 ## Calendar and Offerings